Homeronius/ASL/README.md

 ninja check  # running tests
 ```

+To enable verbose mode: `cmake -G Ninja -DHDBSCAN_VERBOSE=1`
+Please do not compile with verbose mode enabled when benchmarking.

 ## Benchmarking

 You might need to install the `perf` tool to run the benchmarks.